 Did you check that mouthwash label for alcohol?

 For the protection of our patients and their sobriety, we will search all bags and packages brought onto our campus.
 Some common items that are not allowed are outside food or drinks, energy drinks, and anything containing alcohol (including toiletry products).
-Visit the Admissions page for a complete list of what you may bring or send to your loved one.

 What Is My Role?